 CAP Comment: In various circumstances IHC stains are useful in the evaluation of cervical lesions or ovarian neoplasms.
 Distinction between serous carcinoma and other types of endometrial and ovarian carcinoma is clinically relevant as the results help determine the need for and type of adjuvant therapies.
 In morphologically ambiguous cases, immunohistochemistry performed at the discretion of the pathologist is helpful in making such a determination.
-Between the contraction of the pathologist is helpful in making such a determination.
+Helpful in making such a determination.